The Pitch

 The website also has information on:

-The service provides advice, support, funding and business improvement guidance to pre-starts, startups and existing businesses.
-The helpline shares essential national information and signposting to local support.
+The Business Support Helpline provides business and funding advice to people thinking about starting up or who already have a business.
+The helpline also shares essential national information and signposting to local support.

 Businesses in England can call 0800 998 1098 to speak to a business support advisor (9.00am – 6.00pm Monday to Friday) or email enquiries@businesssupporthelpline.org.
 Businesses can also ask questions through their LiveChat or connect on Twitter, Facebook and YouTube.